mediamotionag/contao-search-bundle/README.md

 Event | Description
 ----- | -----------
 BeforeGetSearchablePagesEvent | Is triggered before a getSearchablePages hook entry is called in RebuildSearchIndexCommand.
 You'll be able to modifiy class, method, pages-Array or skip execution of current hook entry.

+## Acknowledgments

+The pdf search integration was sponsored by [fanthomas communications](https://fanthomas-communications.de/).